Deepwater sculpin

-The deepwater sculpin (Myoxocephalus thompsonii) is a species of freshwater fish in the family Cottidae of order Scorpaeniformes.
+The deepwater sculpin (Myoxocephalus thompsonii) is a North American freshwater fish in the family Psychrolutidae of suborder Cottoidei of Perciformes.
 It is a glacial relict, native to a limited number of deep, cold lakes in Canada and the United States.

 Taxonomy

 The deepwater sculpin was first described in 1851 by Charles Frédéric Girard under the name Triglopsis thompsonii.
 The description was based on specimens obtained by Spencer Fullerton Baird for the Smithsonian Institution from the stomachs of burbot (Lota lota) caught by anglers on Lake Ontario.
 The name Triglopsis referred to its resemblance to the piper gurnard (Trigla lyra).

-Etymology

 The specific epithet honored fellow naturalist Rev. Zadock Thompson of Burlington, Vermont.

-The similarity between this species and the fourhorn sculpin (Myoxocephalus quadricornis) led to some taxonomic discussion.
-Some authors considered it a subspecies (Myoxocephalus quadricornis thompsonii), while other authors maintained it as a species within the same genus (Myoxocephalus thompsonii).
-Mitochondrial DNA analysis was able to establish that the two species were distinct while providing additional support for the proposal that the deepwater sculpin evolved from the fourhorn sculpin during the early Pleistocene era.
+The deepwater sculpin is morphologicallly and ecologically similar to the fourhorn sculpin (Myoxocephalus quadricornis), an Arctic and Eurasian species, and it was often considered to be a subspecies (Myoxocephalus quadricornis thompsonii).
+Other authors maintained it as a separate species within the same genus (Myoxocephalus thompsonii).
+Mitochondrial DNA analysis supported the view that the two species were distinct and that the deepwater sculpin evolved from the fourhorn sculpin during the early Pleistocene era.